QUESTION 1. (Actually a whole series of related questions)

 We now have a web page about this very subject.
 Go to the

-You need a Sky Digibox, a card and a dish kit.
+You need a freesat receiver or Sky Digibox, a card and a dish kit.

 DISH SIZES IN SPAIN.